jorge8989/northendlab-hugo/exampleSite/content/about/_index.md

 draft: false
 ---

-I am a full-stack web developer with more than 4 years of experience, specialized in (but not limited to) Ruby on Rails and React.js
+I am a full-stack web developer with more 5 years of experience, specialized in (but not limited to) Ruby on Rails and React.js

 I enjoy improving my skills every day, working on interesting projects for awesome clients.